Code-Institute-Submissions/sraideanna/README.md

 * Any translation activity requires logging in.
 Any users who are not logged in will receive a flash message explaining this.

 ### Testing
-The application was tested manually by walking through the features from the perspective of the two targeted user groups: **Unregistered Users** who are looking for a translation, or who would like to browse the database or to register; and **Registered Users** who can add to or edit the database.
+The application was tested manually by walking through the features from the perspective of the two targeted user groups: **Unregistered Users** who are looking for a translation, or who would like to browse the database or to register; and **Registered Users** who can add to or edit the database or delete their contributions.
+Registered users can also definitively delete their account, although the data they contributed in the form of translations will persist, unless they have specifically deleted specific translations before deleting their account.
 Testing was also carried out on browser compatibility.

-The testing process is detailed [here](App/testing/testing.md)
+The testing process is detailed [here](App/docs/testing.md).

 ### Features Left to Implement
 - User authentication